-Your Right to Request CAM Documentation: What Landlords Must Provide
+Your Right to CAM Audit Records: What Landlords Must Provide

 Most commercial leases include an audit rights clause giving tenants the right to inspect CAM expense records.
 Landlords must provide invoices, receipts, management contracts, and expense ledgers within the time specified in your lease, typically 30 to 60 days after your written request.

-30%of commercial tenants have billing errors in their CAM statements that could be recovered through formal dispute
+30% of commercial tenants have billing errors in their CAM statements that could be recovered through formal dispute (Springbord Research, 2024)

 TL;DR: Your lease's audit rights clause entitles you to 12 categories of CAM documentation, including vendor invoices, the property management agreement, the rent roll, and gross-up worksheets.
 Most leases require delivery within 30 to 60 days.
 Landlord refusal is a breach of the lease and creates a favorable evidentiary position in any subsequent dispute.